layters/neroshop-specs/README.md

     - The querying node sends a `put` message to the `r` nodes with an ID closest to the key.
 If any of the closest nodes fail to respond to the put request, they are replaced by other closest nodes within the routing table.

-    - When the querying node makes a put request and it is the originator of the data, it also stores its own data in its hash table right after sending the `put` to the other nodes in its routing table.
+    - When the querying node makes a put request and it is the originator of the data, it also stores its client's own data in its hash table (both in-memory and on-disk) right after sending the `put` to the other nodes in its routing table.
 On receiving a `put` request, a node will `store` the key-value pair data in its own hash table.

-    - The kind of data stored in the hash table is typically related to user account, listings, orders, and ratings/reviews.
-Each data contains a `metadata` field which specifies the type of data that is being stored.
+    - Each data contains a `metadata` field which specifies the type of data that is being stored.
+Metadata names include: `listing`, `user`, `message`, etc.

-    - Data is validated (and verified using RSA or Monero signatures) before being inserted into a node's hash table.
+    - Data is validated (and verified using Monero digital signatures) before being inserted into a node's hash table.

 * `get`: This query type is used to retrieve the value to a given key.